WSUCptSCapstone-F23-S24/boeing-nlp-ai/README.md

 ### Prerequisites

+1. Github
-1. Python 3
+2. Python 3

 ### Add-ons

-TODO: List which add-ons are included in the project, and the purpose each add-on serves in your app.
+1. SpaCy: Used as our Natural Language Processor (NLP)

 ### Installation Steps